-3) Send direct mail.
+3) Send direct mail for better donor acquisition.

 Direct mail matters because older donors are often an organization’s biggest supporters.

-An alternative to typical letters is to offer something for purchase that can be delivered through mail, such as the cookbook offered by Ceres Community Project.
+An alternative to typical letters is to offer something for purchase that can be delivered through the mail, such as the cookbook offered by Ceres Community Project.